enif77/TclSharp/README.md

 ## Implemented Commands

+* incr - increments the value of a variable.
 * puts - puts a message to an output.
 * set - sets a variable to a value.